“My focus is to forget the pain of life. Forget the pain, mock the pain, reduce it. And laugh.”

 Melatonin is produced mainly in the pineal gland.
 Once formed, melatonin is not stored in the pineal gland but diffuses into the blood.
 But most of the melatonin from the pineal gland is also released simultaneously into the cerebrospinal fluid (CSF) that circulates throughout the brain and spinal cord.
 The concentration of melatonin in the CSF is 20 to 30 times higher than that found in the blood.

 Circulating melatonin is metabolized mainly in the liver by cytochrome P450 isoenzymes CYP1A and to a lesser extent CYP1B, which are enzymes that do not appear to be commonly affected by genetic variants or drug interactions.
-In the brain, melatonin is metabolized to agents that also have antioxidant and anti-inflammatory benefits.
+In the brain, melatonin is metabolized to compounds that also have antioxidant and anti-inflammatory benefits.

 Melatonin Dosing and Side Effects